-This article was long overdue a third update!
-A lot has changed since we last did a comparison.
+This article was long overdue a post-Covid update!
+A lot has changed since we last did a comparison of price booking with us, versus booking direct, back in early 2020.
+(Understatement of the Year!)

-When we first did it, it was a real eye-opener for me because I had almost bought into the notion that we may not always be competitive.
+When we first did this comparison, a few years ago, it was a real eye-opener for me because I had almost bought into the notion that we may not always be competitive.
 I was wrong.

-We took two typical Cedarberg itineraries (4 star & 5 star).
-First we checked out what you would pay if you booked it direct.
-Either via Booking.com or the hotel’s own website.
+We took two typical Cedarberg Africa itineraries (4 star & 5 star).
+First we checked out what you would pay if you were booking direct.
+Either via one of the Online Travel Agents like Booking.com or the hotel’s own website, whichever was cheaper.
 Then what you would pay if you booked it through a Safari Specialist such as us.

 A lot has changed… and a lot has stayed the same.